 - Fogging systems need to be designed custom for every barn application – If the cool pads are left running too long you delay drying out the litter, but the excess water that can’t be evaporated is simply recycled through the sump.
 With a fogging system sized incorrectly or run too long the floors and equipment will get wet.

 - Fogging systems have a higher maintenance requirement – if the pump goes out on a cool pad system a garden hose can be used to soak down the pads.
 If the pump goes out on a fogging system there is no easy backup to provide evaporative cooling.

 Is one “better” than the other?
 It all depends on the application and personnel involved.
 Are you retrofitting an existing barn or building new?
 Fogging installs easily in retrofits but it is likewise easy to frame out cool pads in a new building project.
 Is all the air brought in through the ceiling?
 Cool pads could be a significant investment here.
 What is the average outside temperature?
 It may be too hot early on in a growout but too soon for significant airspeed – fogging would be an ideal way to cool young animals, but in cooler climes unnecessary.
 And why not do both?
 If you already have cool pads but the temp rises more than 5°F from the inlet end to the fan end add fogging halfway down the house to boost the cooling and maintain a more even temperature.

 If you want to know more about airspeed, click here.

 Want a deeper dive into cool pads?
 Click here.

-Want to find someone who can provide a consultation on the best evaporative cooling for your application?
+Want a quote on best evaporative cooling for your application?
 Click here.